Revaa

-Revaa is an Indian music director who works in Tamil cinema.
+Revaa (born June 20, 1987) is an Indian music director who works in Tamil cinema.
 Her Tamil film debut was Mughizh starring Vijay Sethupathi.
 Revaa gained popularity with her noticeable work in Ayali, a streaming web series released in 2023.

 Career

 Revaa started her music career in advertising and media in 2014.
 Revaa made her Malayalam and Marathi debut in 2019.
 Her Tamil debut Mughizh was released in 2021.
 She composed the background score for the film Kalvan (2024) and the upcoming film Aasai, directed by Shiv Mohaa.